bigdawgbank/ie-bank/docs/CloudArchitect.md

 ### Log Analytics Workspace
 #### Description
-We will use the Log Analytics Workspace to consolidate logs and metrics from Azure resources, giving centralized monitoring and diagnostics for BigDawgBank.
+We use Log Analytics Workspace to consolidate logs and metrics from Azure resources, providing centralized monitoring and diagnostics for BigDawgBank.

 #### Key Features
 - **Centralized Logging**: